-Please specify how and why the experience is relevant to the project you are proposing and, if yours is a partnership project, be clear about which experience each organisation has.
+Please provide details of any relevant skills and experience within your organisation/partnership that demonstrate your ability to complete the work you are proposing.
+If yours is a partnership project, be clear about which experience each organisation has.

 For projects involving the provision of energy advice, Energy Redress aims to only support advice that is of demonstrably high quality.
-Use this section to include relevant qualifications and experience held by your advisors, or for new posts the qualifications and experience you will ask for and/or what training you will provide.
+Use this section to include relevant qualifications and experience held by your advisors, or for new posts, the qualifications and experience you will ask for and/or what training you will provide.
+It is good practice to show that individuals delivering advice have successfully completed the City and Guilds Energy Awareness training or equivalent.

 Training for advisors is an eligible expense for Energy Redress Scheme projects, so it can be included within your budget.